Are you looking for a way to decorate pumpkins that even your tiny tots can manage? This Wax Resist Pumpkin Carving Alternative is the perfect choice!

 Kids of all ages will love this easy pumpkin painting idea and can enjoy creating loads of different designs.

 Now you can create wonderful Halloween pumpkins without all the mess and bother of traditional pumpkin carving methods!

-We’ve all seen and loved traditional carved pumpkins for Halloween with their wild faces and flickering lights but they are not particularly kiddy friendly are they?
-Pumpkin skins are far too hard for children to carve safely and then there’s the candle light inside too, although battery operated tea lights can help with this.
+We’ve all seen and loved traditional carved pumpkins for Halloween with their wild faces and flickering lights but they are not particularly kid friendly are they?
+Pumpkin skins are far too hard for children to carve safely!

 How To Use Wax Resist Painting on Pumpkins

-- Use the candle to draw your features onto the pumpkin.
+1 – Use the candle to draw your design onto the pumpkin.
 You need to press quite firmly to get a good covering of wax.

-- Simply paint the pumpkin and allow to dry.
-The paint can’t stick to the wax and runs straight off leaving the lovely orange of the pumpkin showing through.
+Kids will love watching how the paint can’t stick to the wax and how it runs straight off leaving the lovely orange of the pumpkin showing through!

-It is a bit tricky to see where you’ve drawn with the wax so I let my children experiment with the technique and finalising their design on some pumpkin shaped card I’d cut out first.
-These would make great little decorations or Halloween party invites too.
+1 – It is a bit tricky to see where you’ve drawn with the wax.
+It can be helpful to let your kids experiment with the technique and finalising their design on some pumpkin shaped paper first.

 We simple cut some pumpkins our of paper and the had great fun experimenting with different designs.